noamross/gam-resources/README.md

 # Nonlinear Modeling in R with GAMs: the magical world of mgcv

-Slides presented at the New York Open Statistical Programming Meetup on 2017-11-14
+Slides presented at the New York Open Statistical Programming Meetup on 2017-11-14.
+A video of the talk is here: https://www.youtube.com/watch?v=q4_t8jXcQgc.

 Note this is a "gallery of features" talk.
 Much of the syntax of the code is simplified, pretty much nothing runs as-is.